OctopusDeploy/blog/blog/2018-01/hollow-jars.md

 ## What are Hollow JARs?

 A Hollow JAR is a single executable JAR file that, like an UberJAR, contains the code required to launch a single application.
-Unlike an UberJAR though, a Hollow JAR does not contain the application code itself.
+Unlike an UberJAR though, a Hollow JAR does not contain the application code.

 A typical Hollow JAR deployment then will consist of 2 files: the Hollow JAR itself, and the WAR file that holds the application code.
 The Hollow JAR is then executed referencing the WAR file, and from that point on the two files run much as an UberJAR would.

 At first blush it might seem unproductive to have the two files that make up a Hollow JAR deployment instead of the single file that makes up the UberJAR, but there are some benefits.

 The main benefit comes from the fact that the JAR component of the Hollow JAR deployment pair won’t change all that frequently.
 While you could expect to deploy new versions of the WAR half of the deployment multiple times per day, the JAR half will remain static for weeks or months.
-This is particularly useful when building up layered container images, as only modifying the WAR file will reduce build times.
+This is particularly useful when building up layered container images, as only the modified WAR file needs to be added as a container image layer.

 Likewise you may also reduce build times with technologies like AWS autoscaling groups.
-Because the JAR file doesn’t change often, this can be baked into an AMI, while the WAR file can be downloaded as an EC2 instance is deployed through the scripting placed into an EC2 user data field.
+Because the JAR file doesn’t change often, this can be baked into an AMI, while the WAR file can be downloaded as an EC2 instance is deployed through the scripting placed into an EC2 [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) field.

 ## Building a Hollow JAR

-To see Hollow JARs in action, lets take a look at how you can create one with [WildFly Swarm](http://wildfly-swarm.io/).
+To see Hollow JARs in action, let's take a look at how you can create one with [WildFly Swarm](http://wildfly-swarm.io/).

 For this demo we will be building the pair of Hollow JAR deployment files required to run a copy of the [Ticket Monster](https://github.com/jboss-developer/ticket-monster) demo application.
 Ticket Monster is a sample application created to demonstrate a range of JavaEE technologies, and is designed to build a WAR file to run on a traditional application server.

 To build the JAR half of the Hollow JAR, we will make use of [SwarmTool](https://wildfly-swarm.gitbooks.io/wildfly-swarm-users-guide/content/getting-started/tooling/swarmtool.html).
-Unlike WildFly Swarm, which usually requires special configuration in the Maven project files to build an UberJAR or Hollow JAR, SwarmTool works by inspecting an existing WAR file and building a Hollow JAR to accommodate it.
+Unlike WildFly Swarm, which usually requires special configuration in the Maven project to build an UberJAR or Hollow JAR, SwarmTool works by inspecting an existing WAR file and building a Hollow JAR to accommodate it.
 It is a neat way of migrating existing applications to the Swarm platform, without modifying the existing build process.

 First, clone the Ticket Monster source code from https://github.com/jboss-developer/ticket-monster.
 The code we are interested in is under the `demo` subfolder.